QuentinRa/blog.quentinra.dev/.github/MARKDOWN_SYNTAX.md

 * a permalink icon is added to each header (#content-{title}).
 * you can use headers h3 to h6, but they will be rendered as if they were h2.
 You should split a big page, so that such a situation does not happen.
 An alternative would be to use bold.
+* if you add more than one header h1, they will be rendered using the style shown above, but their html tag will be h2

 <hr class="sep-both">